At-home distance schooling and a rethinking of how learning takes place are key outcomes of the global pandemic. What is learning? How does it happen?

 Innovation fueled by experience developing a wide range of curricula is key to adapting content to a variety of platforms.

-Our staff knows that beyond setting up content creatively, student participation and evaluation must be guided to ensure a quality learning experience.
+Our team at Victory knows that beyond setting up content creatively, student participation and evaluation must be guided to ensure a quality learning experience.
 In discussion platforms, for example, rubrics should be designed to discourage posting of empty opinions.
 Furthermore, asking students to include in their posts relevant information such as community involvement, jobs, and extracurricular activities helps meet learning standards.

 In addition to helping set guidelines or prompts for students, we understand that teachers may have different roles, depending on the degree of interaction expected.
 If online instruction is to incorporate peer-to-peer or student-to-teacher interactions, the role of the instructor should be defined accordingly.
 It is a good idea, at the beginning of each course, for teachers to act as moderators for posts and replies, probing for student knowledge with questions or encouraging further exploration.